 Insulate your Home

-If you haven’t already you should insulate your home.
+If you haven’t already, you should have your home insulated with insulation spray foam.
 Heat loss can cost you a lot of money as you have to have your heating up higher than normal.

-By insulating your home you reduce your heating bills and reduce your carbon footprint.
+By insulating your home with options like Spray Foam, you reduce your heating bills and reduce your carbon footprint.
 It’s a win-win situation.

-There are lots of insulating products that you can buy for your home including:
+There are also lots of insulating products that you can buy for your home including:

 - Self-adhesive foam tape for your windows & doors